scoskey/m0037/notes.md

 We invite the reader to verify that similarly to the propositional completeness and compactness theorems, the first order completeness and compactness theorems are equivalent to each other in the sense that there exist short proofs in both directions.

-As we have seen, the propositional compactness theorem is useful in taking statements about finite objects which are arbitrarily large to statements about infinite objects.
-The first order compactness theorem has a similar set of applications.
+As we have seen, the propositional compactness theorem is useful for passing from statements about finite objects which are arbitrarily large, to statements about infinite objects.
+The first order compactness theorem has applications of a similar nature.
 The following corollary was stated in Section 1; here we give a first order version of the same argument.

 **Corollary** Let $G$ be a combinatorial graph with adjacency relation $\sim$.
 Suppose that every finite subgraph $G_0\subset G$ has a proper coloring with $n$ colors.
 Then $G$ has a proper coloring with $n$ colors.